Prototyping Your Invention Idea

 Finally, agree on a price, a specific deadline and how many iterations would they offer (it is common to have to go back and forth a few times on the design and some freelancers may charge each iteration as additional work).

 Which prototyping option should you choose?

 Once you have a 3D model of your product, you are ready to build your “looks-like” prototype.
-3D printing is nowadays probably the quicker and cheapest way to build your prototype.
-3D printing consists in physically printing layer by layer a 3D object based on a digital 3D model.
+3D printing is nowadays probably the quickest and cheapest way to build your prototype.
+3D printing consists of physically printing layer by layer a 3D object based on a digital 3D model.
 The digital file needs to be in a specific format (.stl format) which is a standard format created for these applications, this file can be easily created from the digital 3D model of the product previously made.
 The 3D printers create objects mainly made of plastic materials so you can expect that sort of quality and feel (in recent years metal 3D printing has started to take off, as well as other biomedical and food applications that won’t be covered in this article).

 These are the main types of 3D printing technologies:

-- FDM (Fused Deposition Modelling) — This is the cheapest option but the accuracy of the model, as well as the strength of the object is low.
+- FDM (Fused Deposition Modelling) — This is the cheapest option but the accuracy of the model, as well as the strength of the object, is low.
 It can also be used with different colors.
 This option is mainly used for cosmetic prototypes.

 - SLA (Stereolithography) — This technology can print objects with very accurate details and smooth surface finish.
-It has great versatility with a great number of materials that can be printed including rubber like materials.
+It has great versatility with a great number of materials that can be printed including rubber-like materials.
 SLA parts can get quite close to the appearance of a commercial product.

 - SLS (Selective Laser Sintering) — Probably the most expensive option.
-It can print objects with excellent strength and accuracy but the aesthetics and finish is not as good as SLA printing.
+It can print objects with excellent strength and accuracy but the aesthetics and finish are not as good as SLA printing.
 Good for applications where mechanical strength is crucial.